ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Adhoc storage ingestion fails due to missing bucket name
+{: #known_issue55277}

+This issue is specific to Snowflake.
+{: note}

+The ingestion job created using Adhoc Storage fails due to a missing or empty bucket_name in the request payload.
+The job enters a running state but eventually fails.

+**Workaround:** You can register the data source instead of using adhoc storage.
+Alternatively, persisting the connection allows ingestion to proceed.

 ## Preview dashboard displays null values with Presto(C++) engine due to hive catalog column name mismatch
 {: #known_issue54806}